BlueBrain/Search/CONTRIBUTING.md

 To save time, by default our Travis CI pipeline does not test commits on PR branches unless the commit message contains a `[test travis]` or `[run travis]` tag.
-So make sure to add such tag to your last commit (or add an empty commit with such tag) before requesting a review or your PR.
+So make sure to add such tag to your last commit (or add an empty commit with such tag) before requesting a review of your PR.

 All CI tests must pass before the pull request can be considered for review.